mhaghifam/Second-Order-Private-Optimization-NeurIPS2023/README.md

 # Second-Order Private Optimization (NeurIPS 2023)

-This repo contains the code for the numerical results presented in the following papers.
+This repo contains the code for the numerical results presented in the following paper.

 **"Faster Differentially Private Convex Optimization via Second-Order Methods"** <br>
 **Published at NeurIPS'23**<br>